 Rowland had no need to ask who the Them were.
 “If I need to, I will.”

-“You do appreciate if the media found out there was open dissention in the ranks, it could easily compromise our efforts to use a simple show of force to overawe the governors of other states who agree with what Burress is doing.”
+“You do appreciate if the media found out there was open dissension in the ranks, it could easily compromise our efforts to use a simple show of force to overawe the governors of other states who agree with what Burress is doing.”

 Furrowing his brow, Rowland regarded Hayes for a moment.
 “Just what is it you’re trying to tell me?”